AGordiGuerrero/LittleSmartSun/README.md

 # Little Smart Sun

-Arduino light dimmer for AC lamps.
-Controlled with RTC and LDR to turn off light if ambient light is enough.
+Arduino light dimmer for AC filament lamps.

 Developed to produce a smooth sunrise and sunset for a small [canary birds](https://en.wikipedia.org/wiki/Domestic_canary) farm, using the natural sunlight when possible.

-**Features**
+Controlled with Real Time Clock (RTC) to keep date and Light Dependent Resistor (LDR) to turn off light if ambient light is enough.

+## Features

 - Control of the amount of light of a 220VAC lamp.

-- Select the time of the dimming in 24h cycles.

-- Choose the "sunrise" and "sunset" times.
+- Select the time of the dimming in 24h cycles, choosing "sunrise" and "sunset" times.

-- Turn off the light in case of enough light in the ambient.
+- Turn off the light in case of enough ambiental light.

-**Included**
+## Included

   - Adaptation to the Arduino Mini Pro board